 The State of Florida Condo Insurance in 2026: What Board Members and Owners Need to Know

 For the past several years, Florida condo associations have faced an insurance market that felt broken.
-Carriers fled the state, premiums doubled or tripled, and some buildings couldn't find coverage at any price.
-In 2026, the picture is finally starting to shift — but it's complicated.
+Carriers fled the state, premiums doubled or tripled, and some buildings could not find coverage at any price.
+In 2026, the picture is finally starting to shift, but it is complicated.

-The good news: property insurance rates are stabilizing, new carriers are entering Florida, and legislative reforms are working.
-The challenging news: flood insurance keeps getting more expensive, liability and D&O rates are still climbing, and new building safety laws are creating costs that boards can't avoid.
+The challenging news: flood insurance keeps getting more expensive, liability and D&O rates are still climbing, and new building safety laws under SB 4-D are creating costs that boards cannot avoid.
+Here is what every Florida condo board member and unit owner needs to understand.

 Property Insurance: The First Real Relief in Years